 - Degree: B.A., Economics and Mathematics, Trinity College, University of...

-Lawrence De Geest is an Assistant Professor of Economics at Suffolk University and a Senior Data Scientist at the National Basketball Association (NBA).
+Lawrence De Geest is an Assistant Professor of Economics at Suffolk University and a Senior Data Scientist at Lyft.
 Professor De Geest’s academic research uses experiments, game theory and computational models to study institutional emergence and coordination problems that stem from misaligned incentives and private information.
-In his role at the NBA, Professor De Geest works on causal inference, changepoint detection and forecasting.
-Professor De Geest...
+In his role at Lyft, Professor De Geest works on causal inference.
+Prior to joining Lyft, Professor De Geest was a Senior Data Scientist at the National Basketball...

 - UMass-Amherst, PhD in Environmental Economics, 2017